 Look for Chourico a Bombeiro on the menu to give this flavourful sausage its best presentation.
 The sausage is sliced and then put into a casserole dish and flamed cooked with alcohol usually at your table.

 Alheira – Smoked Sausage

 Another Portuguese smoked sausage this one can be made with different meats including pork, chicken, veal or duck with lots of garlic.
-These sausages were invented in the 15th century by the Jewish people during the Inquisition who were told to convert to Christianity or be expelled from the country.
+These sausages were invented in the 15th century by the Portuguese Jews during the Inquisition who were told to convert to Christianity or be expelled from the country.